MicrosoftDocs/ATADocs/ATPDocs/credential-access-alerts.md

 # Credential access alerts

 Typically, cyberattacks are launched against any accessible entity, such as a low-privileged user, and then quickly move laterally until the attacker gains access to valuable assets.
-Valuable assets can be sensitive accounts, domain administrators, or highly sensitive data. [!INCLUDE [Product long](includes/product-long.md)] identifies these advanced threats at the source throughout the entire attack kill chain and classifies them into the following phases:
+Valuable assets can be sensitive accounts, domain administrators, or highly sensitive data.
+Microsoft Defender for Identity identifies these advanced threats at the source throughout the entire attack kill chain and classifies them into the following phases:

 1. [Reconnaissance and discovery alerts](reconnaissance-discovery-alerts.md)
 1. [Persistence and privilege escalation alerts](persistence-privilege-escalation-alerts.md)